osrf/ros2multirobotbook/src/ros2_cli.md

 topic's type you can use the `type` command which will return a type that can then be further explored with the `interface` command.
-If instead you would like to know what topics use a particular message type you can use the `topic find` command / subcommand pair.
-Both the `topic type` and `topic interface` command / subcommand pairs have a very limited set of optional arguments, so we simply provide them with our desired topic or message type.
+If instead you would like to know what topics use a particular message type you can use the `topic find` command / sub command pair.
+Both the `topic type` and `topic interface` command / sub command pairs have a very limited set of optional arguments, so we simply provide them with our desired topic or message type.
 Let's take a look at these two commands together:

 ```{.sourceCode .bash}